 Natural and cultural heritage, as knowledge capital and resources, have the power to create the world we want – a world characterised by equality, cultural harmony, coexistence and living together in peace and harmony.

 The role of both tangible and intangible culture as enablers and drivers of sustained peace and human development, has now been recognised by the international community and cannot be overemphasised.
-Tangible and intangible cultural heritage as embodiment of the human spirit, because of their social values of identity and belonging, can significantly contribute to economic growth, responsible culture tourism, leisure industries, job creation and indeed poverty eradication.
-UNESCO Member States should therefore embrace and harness the full potential of creative industries to promote innovation and creativity, especially in the implementation of the 2030 Agenda, the new vision and salvation for humanity.
+Culture as embodiment of the human spirit, because of its social values of identity and belonging, can significantly contribute to building cohesive, creative and progressive societies.
+UNESCO Member States should therefore embrace and harness the full potential of culture to promote innovation and increased well-being for all, especially in the implementation of the 2030 Agenda, the new vision and salvation for humanity.

 UNESCO Member States have a sacred responsibility under this Convention, to raise awareness at local and national levels on the importance of intangible cultural heritage and the transmission thereof from generation to generation.
-This heritage includes the practices, expressions, knowledge, skills, instruments and objects associated with communities.
+This heritage includes the practices, expressions, knowledge, skills, and instruments and objects associated to them by communities.

-Against this background, let us acknowledge the pivotal role culture plays in the implementation of the 2030 Development Agenda.
+Against this background, let us acknowledge the pivotal role intangible cultural heritage plays in the implementation of the 2030 Development Agenda.
 Indigenous and traditional knowledge and practices embedded in our cultures, are powerful tools to address pressing challenges facing humanity today.

 These challenges amongst others include poverty and hunger in all its dimensions, climate change and natural disasters, loss of biodiversity, social marginalisation and economic inequalities.